memorizor/memorizor-api/vagrant/modules/postgresql/README.md

 ####`package_ensure`
 The ensure parameter passed on to postgresql contrib package resource.

+###Class: postgresql::server::postgis
+Installs the postgresql postgis packages.

 ###Class: postgresql::lib::devel
-Installs the packages containing the development libraries for PostgreSQL.
+Installs the packages containing the development libraries for PostgreSQL and symlinks pg_config into `/usr/bin` (if not in `/usr/bin` or `/usr/local/bin`).

 ####`package_ensure`
 Override for the `ensure` parameter during package installation.
 Defaults to `present`.